-China Announces Largest Military Spending Increase In Three Years
+China Announces Largest Military Spending Increase In 3 Years

 China on Monday announced the largest increase in three years to its defense budget, saying it would spend 8.1 percent more than the previous year as the country continues a push to modernize its military and expand its air and naval capabilities.